Study Assistance Procedure

 To encourage and support University Employees to undertake further education.

-This policy and procedure applies to all full-time and fractional continuing Employees and all full-time and fractional fixed term Employees appointed for more than 12 months.
+This procedure applies to all full-time and fractional continuing Employees and all full-time and fractional fixed term Employees appointed for more than 12 months.

 4.1 Eligible programs of study

 Study assistance is limited to a program of study for the award of postgraduate qualifications, degrees, diplomas, certificates (including TAFE or other Registered Training Organisation), or other approved qualifications.

 The study must be related directly to the Employee's current primary duties and/or likely career progression within the University.
 For undergraduate study at least 50% of the program must satisfy this requirement and for postgraduate study at least 75%.

 For the Employee to be eligible for assistance, the study must be undertaken at the University of Southern Queensland except where the University does not offer a comparable program.
 Employees undertaking study at an institution other than the University of Southern Queensland, must submit written justification to the Director (Human Resources) for approval or otherwise.

 Study may be undertaken by on-campus, external or on-line mode.
 Decisions about enrolment will normally emerge from the setting of goals in the performance review process or other staff development discussions between the Employee and supervisor.